 Collaboration is the key to solving the issues of homelessness and housing affordability, which affect all of our communities and require a regional effort on resources and solutions.
 To hear from each community across King County –– and to share the incredible progress that’s happening across our region –– We Are In partnered with the King County Regional Homelessness Authority (KCRHA) to host a series of town halls in South King County, East King County, and North King County.
 We’ll host a town hall in the Snoqualmie Valley in early 2023.

-A special thanks to all the elected officials, advocates, service providers, and Lived Experience Coalition members who joined us: King County Council Chair Claudia Balducci; Kirkland City Councilmember Amy Falcone; David Bowling, Executive Director of Congregations for the Homeless; Bellevue City Councilmember Jeremy Barksdale; Mayor of Redmond Angela Birney; Mayor of Auburn Nancy Backus; Renton City Councilmember Ed Prince; Robin Corak, CEO of Multi-Service Center; King County Councilmember Rod Dembowski; Bothell City Councilmember Jenne Alderks; Silje Sodal, Executive Director of the North Urban Human Services Alliance; William Towey, Executive Director Lake City Partners Ending Homelessness; and Marvin Futrell, LEC member.
+A special thanks to all the elected officials, advocates, service providers, and Lived Experience Coalition members who joined us: King County Council Chair Claudia Balducci; Kirkland City Councilmember Amy Falcone; David Bowling, Executive Director of Congregations for the Homeless; Bellevue City Councilmember Jeremy Barksdale; Redmond Mayor Angela Birney; Auburn Mayor Nancy Backus; Renton City Councilmember Ed Prince; Robin Corak, CEO of Multi-Service Center; King County Councilmember Rod Dembowski; Bothell City Councilmember Jenne Alderks; Silje Sodal, Executive Director of the North Urban Human Services Alliance; William Towey, Executive Director Lake City Partners Ending Homelessness; and Marvin Futrell, LEC member.

 Getting More Accurate Data